5 Things to Avoid When Looking for Mr. Right

 “Never marry anyone who loves you more than he or she loves God,” is great advice.
 For when a future spouse loves God above all, priorities are in the correct order.

 Prayer: Lord, open my eyes to see what lies beyond the surface.
 Help me to be firm in my standards and my expectations.

 Sweating at Zumba classes, watching those pounds, and staying healthy are important.
 But the beauty that cries out to be maintained is inner beauty.
 The psalmist describes how we were made: “For you created my inmost being; you knit me together in my mother’s womb.
 I praise you because I am fearfully and wonderfully made; your works are wonderful; I know that full well.”
 Psalm 139:13-14

 Wonderfully?
 That’s how God handcrafted us.
 Our duty is to maintain that creation by following these steps:

 - *spreading the serum of faith

 The end result is a radiance that glows from within.
 That quality will attract that special someone who is also praying for a spouse with inner beauty.

 Prayer: Lord, thank You for helping me change my focus from the physical to the spiritual.
 I praise You for guiding me in creating the radiance within as I wait for the person for whom my heart longs.

 As we wait for that special someone, God is waiting too.
 As we watch the clock ticking, He waits to find us faithful to His Word.
-As we nurse the void in our heart, he waits to find us trusting in His promises.
+As we nurse the void in our hearts, he waits to find us trusting in His promises.
 And as we fight doubt, God waits to find us confident in His perfect timing and in His ideal choice.

 Janet Perez Eckles helps thousands to see the best of life.
 She is a best-selling author and international speaker.
-Her writing and keynote messages help thousands turn their trials to triumphant, joy-filled lives. www.hjanetperezeckles.com
+Her writing and keynote messages help thousands turn their trials into triumphant, joy-filled lives. www.hjanetperezeckles.com

 Photo Credit: ©Pexels/Pixabay